1j01/wavey/README.md

 * You will be able to "precord" up to five minutes as long as precording has been enabled.
-Choose whether to record something after the fact, with the caveat(s) that you have to have it enabled and your mic(s) set up beforehand.
+Choose whether to record something after the fact, with the caveat(s) that you have to have this feature enabled and your mic(s) set up beforehand.
-(Sadly it's not actually time travel.)
+(Sadly it's not *actually* time travel.)
 	* [Precorder][] is a separate project to do a similar thing on a device like a Raspberry Pi, the idea being you could have it always running,